 Our ability to originate and maintain accounts is highly dependent upon consumer and other external perceptions of our business practices and/or our financial health.
-Adverse perceptions regarding our business practices and/or financial health could damage our reputation, leading to difficulties in generating and maintaining accounts as well as in financing them.
+Adverse perceptions regarding our business practices and/or financial mis line represents in at time and will not print health could damage our reputation, leading to difficulties in generating and maintaining accounts as well as in financing them.
 Adverse developments or other external perceptions regarding the practices of competitors, or the industry as a whole, may also adversely impact our reputation.
 In addition, adverse reputational impacts on third parties with whom we have important relationships may also adversely impact our reputation.
 Adverse impacts on our reputation, or the reputation of the industry, may also result in greater regulatory and/or legislative scrutiny, which may lead to laws or regulations that may change or constrain the manner in which we engage with our customers and the products we offer.
 Adverse reputational impacts or events may also increase litigation risk.
 Any of these factors could have an adverse impact on our ability to achieve our business objectives and/or results of operations.